 Jason Fry – Started a Battery Production Business

-After a period of spending money on cars, exotic trips and buying fits, Jason Fry, former bartender, hard labor, construction worker and a well digger, decided to settle down.
+After a period of spending money on cars, exotic trips and buying fits, Jason Fry, former bartender, hard labor, construction worker and a good digger, decided to settle down.
 Why do I consider him as one of the smartest lottery winners?
 Well, he had his share of spending.
-He enjoyed, he did what he always wanted to do, but then he decided to stop.
+He enjoyed it, he did what he always wanted to do, but then he decided to stop.
 According to him, it was very difficult to stop living like a jet-setter.
 Fortunately, he got into the batter production business in South Florida.
 He became somewhat of the Prince of batteries.

 Sue Herdman Became a Pig Farmer